RaffaBux/Vooler38/README.md

 # Vooler38

 Vooler38 was born in 2018 as my high school graduation project.
-As well as earning the maximum score at the last test (😏), Vooler was finalized to help my parents' winery cooling system making it semi-automized and reachable from an internal desktop app and smartphone devices.
+As well as earning the maximum score (😏), Vooler was finalized to help my parents' winery cooling system making it semi-automized and reachable from an internal desktop app and smartphone devices.

 ## How does it work